elmisi/django-geoposition/README.rst

 ==================
 django-geoposition
 ==================
-A fork of `django-geoposition 2`_.
+A fork of django-geoposition 2.
 This fixes some bugs that appear when using the latest django version (3.0.4 at the time that this was written).

 A model field that can hold a geoposition (latitude/longitude), and corresponding admin/form widget.